RamonvCS/QRCODE-generator-may/README.md

 # QR Code Generator

-Welcome to the QR Code Generator project!
-This application allows users to generate QR codes for any URL they provide.
-The application is built using Flask and provides a simple and intuitive user interface.
+This QR Code Generator application allows users to create QR codes for any URL they provide.
+Built using Flask, it offers a simple and intuitive user interface designed for both desktop and mobile users.

 ## Images